c2d7fa/jonasforth/README.md

       LINK in next word                            points to codeword of DUP

-Here, DOCOL (the codeword) is address of the simple interpreter described above, while EXIT a word (implemented in assembly) that takes care of popping ESI and continuing execution.
+Here, DOCOL (the codeword) is address of the simple interpreter described above, while EXIT a word (implemented in assembly) that takes care of popping RSI and continuing execution.
 Note that DOCOL, DUP, + and EXIT are all stored as addresses which point to codewords.